 This Advanced Placement course introduces students to fundamental concepts used by political scientists to study the processes and outcomes of politics in a variety of country settings.
 In addition to covering the major concepts that are used to organize and interpret what we know about political phenomena and relationships, the course will cover specific countries and their governments.
 China, Great Britain, Iran, Mexico, Nigeria, and Russia form the core of the AP Comparative Government and Politics course.
 By using these six core countries, the course will move the discussion of concepts from abstract definition to concrete example, noting that not all concepts will be equally useful in all country settings.
 The course is taught on the college level and provides preparation for the national AP Comparative Government and Politics exam, a required undertaking for all who enroll.
+See the "Indicators for Honors or Advanced Placement" on page 13.
 Prerequisite: Teacher recommendation and a final grade of "B-" or better in United States History Honors.

+CURRENT GLOBAL TOPICS

-CURRENT GLOBAL ISSUES 251 Full Year - Honors 252 Full Year - College Prep Grades 11-12 5 Credits 5 Credits
+251 Full Year - Honors 252 Full Year - College Prep 5 Credits 5 Credits

 This elective course will examine several current issues of global importance.
 A major focus of the course is to understand and independently evaluate information from a variety of sources.
 This will be done through reading, writing and discussing current events and contemporary media pieces on topics relating to the political, social and economic forces impacting the world today.
 Topics studied may include economics, politics, globalization, climate change, human rights, cultural imperialism, American intervention, terrorism, and current global conflicts.
 Attention will be given to the historical foundations of each topic as well.
-The Honors level is intensified so as to challenge the higher skilled and maturated student.
-Prerequisite for Honors: A final grade of "B-" or better in United States History.
+See the "Indicators for Honors or Advanced Placement" on page 13.
+Prerequisite for Honors: Teacher Recommendation